 To learn what’s possible and how implement the various rules, head over to the article on conditional fields.

-At its most basic, a blueprint has a title and an array of sections.
+At its most basic, a blueprint has an array of sections.

 A section has a handle, a display name, and an array of fields: